dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 ## The expected label (target)

-If we are **selling cars**, there may be two cars, with the exactly same equipment, but the target price may differ.
+If we are **selling cars**, there may be two exact cars, with the same equipment, but the target price may differ.

 That different targets $y$ for the same feature vector $\boldsymbol x$ is what brings data inartistic noise.

-> Check at the the noise part of the total error.

 This is why we need **the expected target** value $\bar y(\boldsymbol x)$ where $\boldsymbol x$ is a vector of features.

 $\bar{y}(\boldsymbol x)=\mathbb E_{y \mid \boldsymbol{x}}[Y]=\int_{y} y P(y \mid \boldsymbol{x}) \partial y$

+> Check the noise part of the total error later on.

 ## Hypothesis  $h_D$